Kayladenise/AvalancheM1/README.md

 This project is a final assessment in Avalanche ETH + AVAX PROOF: Intermediate EVM Course, Functions & Errors

 # Description
-This project is about writing a smart contract in Solidity.
-The smart contract is about my own token, minting and burning it.
-As well as tracking the token balance and managing the total supply of the account.
+The RectangleArea smart contract is designed to allow users to define the dimensions of a rectangle by setting its length and width.
+It calculates the area of the rectangle while implementing error handling using require(), revert(), and assert() statements to ensure valid inputs and internal logic.

 # Getting Started
 Executing the program